BradGreig/LEGO-analysis/docs/index.md

 For those not overly interested in the deep-dive, the **TL;DR** of these questions are;

 - **Yes and No**.
 It depends on how you define it.
-Individual metrics commonly used such as cost per piece or cost per gram are fairly stable over time (decreasing when adjusted for median weekly salaries over time).
-However, the median size of sets has been steadily increasing (larger and more detailed) leading to, on average, higher retail prices for sets.
+Individual metrics commonly used such as cost per piece or cost per gram are fairly stable over time (decreasing when adjusted for median weekly salaries).
+However, the median size of sets has been steadily increasing (both in terms of weight and number of pieces) leading to, on average, higher retail prices for sets.
 - **Yes!**
 - Relatively speaking **yes**, although it is cheaper in US states with low sales tax.